lvh/lvh.github.com/source/talks/index.markdown

 with a simple XOR operation and ending with an explanation of how TLS works in your browser.

-(Please note that this is Crypto 101 the *talk*, not Crypto 101 the [introductory crypto course](https://www.crypto101.io) of the same name.
+(Please note that this is Crypto 101 the *talk*, not the [introductory crypto course](https://www.crypto101.io) of the same name.
 I started working on the course after giving this talk.)